How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 This page has been translated by machine translation.
 View original

-As a designer in contract development, including myself, I think we often create UIs and organize screen flows during the requirements definition phase before entering development.
+Including myself, designers in contracted development often create UI and organize screen flows during the requirements definition phase before starting development.

-As development progresses, specification changes and text modifications occur, and before we know it, "Is the latest version in Figma or in the implementation?" becomes ambiguous.
+As development progresses, specification changes and text modifications are made, and before you know it, "which is the latest version—Figma or implementation?" tends to become ambiguous.

-If the implementation side has the latest version, there are times when we want to bring that state back to Figma as accurately as possible to update the design data... we've all been there, right?
+If the implementation side has the latest version, you want to accurately return that state to Figma to update the design data... we all have those moments, right?

-With "Claude Code to Figma" released by Figma, operations that update Figma based on code as the source of truth might become a reality.
+With Figma's "Claude Code to Figma," operations that update Figma based on code may become a reality.

 https://www.figma.com/blog/introducing-claude-code-to-figma/

-This time, I conducted a verification of "Creating a Material 3 UI in Figma, implementing it with Claude Code in React + MUI, and then bringing it back to Figma with Claude Code to Figma".
+This time, I verified "Creating a Material 3 UI in Figma, implementing it with React + MUI via Claude Code, and returning it to Figma using Claude Code to Figma".

-The aim was to confirm "how much of the design system (structure/tokens/spacing rules) is retained in the round trip through AI" using procedures close to actual practice.
+The aim was to confirm "how much of the design system (structure/tokens/spacing rules) is preserved through AI-mediated round trips" using procedures close to actual work.

 What Was Verified